awhitney42/YumYumDonut/README.md

 - Line 8 : SUBROUTINE - Increment Scoreboard and Play Sound Effects
 - Line 9 : SUBROUTINE - Move A Sprite Based on Current Sprite Position and Movement Amount

-Below is a verbose explanation of what happens in each of these program lines.
+Below is a verbose explanation of what happens in each of these program lines. [ [YumYumDonut on GitHub](https://github.com/awhitney42/YumYumDonut) ]

 ### Line 0 : Set Memory Location Constants, Sprite Pointers, Scoreboard Message, and Reset System Timer